saipra003/mini-dream_nci_dcb_summer_2023/README.md

 # mini-DREAM NCI DCB Summer Program
 Code for mini-DREAM challenge from NCI DCB Summer 2023 Program.
-Code was developed for presentation of group LabRats (Camille Kutter, Ethan Cohen, Sai Manikonda) at the NCI DCB mini-DREAM program final presentation.
+Code was developed for presentation of group LabRats (Cammy Kutter, Ethan Cohen, Sai Manikonda) at the NCI DCB mini-DREAM program final presentation.

 All analyses on this file were run in R, using an R markdown script and in R studio.
 An HTML document of the final notebook was rendered.